 - 1. Cutlip, S.M., A.H Center and G.M Broom.
 Effective Public Relations.
 New Jersey: Pearson Education, 2006. - 2.
 Datta.
 K.B.
 Fundamentals of Public Relations.
 2nd Ed.
-New Delhi: Akansha, 2007. - 3.Lesly, P. Handbook of Public Relations & Communications.
+New Delhi: Akansha, 2007. - 3.
+Lesly, P. Handbook of Public Relations & Communications.
 3rd Ed.
 Mumbai: Jaico, 2008.

+Semester IV

 Major Core IV: Drama

+Course Code: EC2041

-- 1.To make the students familiarize with the types of dramas and its elements. - 2.To help the students acquire knowledge of dramas of different continents. - 3.To make the students acquaint with the themes explored in dramas.
+- 1. To make the students familiarize with the types of dramas and its elements. - 2.
+To help the students acquire knowledge of dramas of different continents. - 3.
+To make the students acquaint with the themes explored in dramas.

-CO Upon completion of this course the students will be able PSOs CL to: Addressed CO-1 understand the importance of playwritings and the PSO - 2 U playwrights.
-CO-2 get knowledge of types of dramas, its elements and theatres.
-PSO - 2 U CO-3 understand the nuances of writing and acting.
-PSO - 3 U CO-4 develop the skill of delivering dialogues and the skill of PSO - 3 Ap acting.
-CO-5 analyse dramas from different critical perspective.
-PSO - 3 An
+CO Upon completion of this course the students will be able to PSOs CL : Addressed CO- understand the importance of playwritings and the PSO - 2 U 1 playwrights.
+CO- get knowledge of types of dramas, its elements and theatres.
+PSO - 2 U 2 CO- understand the nuances of writing and acting.
+PSO - 3 U 3 CO- develop the skill of delivering dialogues and the skill of acting.
+PSO - 3 Ap 4 CO- analyse dramas from different critical perspective.
+PSO - 3 An 5